What to Serve with Cornish Hens (11 Incredible Ideas)

 Corn pudding can be served either savory or sweet, depending on your preference.
 It can also be garnished with fresh fruit or nuts.

 Glazed carrots are the perfect side dish for Cornish hen.
-The natural sweetness of the carrots pairs well with the savory flavors of the hen, and the crunchiness of the carrots provides a nice contrast in texture.
+The natural sweetness of the carrots pairs well with the savory flavors of the hen, and the crunchiness of the carrots provide a nice contrast in texture.

 Glazed carrots are also easy to make and can be prepared in advance, making them a great choice for a busy weeknight meal.
 Best of all, they’re absolutely delicious.